NivedyaDinesh/userstory_register_login/README.md

 ## 📊 Documentation

-See `api_documentation.ods` for detailed API schema and example calls.
+See `api_documentation.png` for detailed API schema and example calls.

 ---